• Menu

 2. Ice Skating

 Vail has two scenic outdoor ice skating rinks, one at Solaris in Vail Village and one in Vail Square next to the Arrabelle in Lionshead Village.
-Gliding on the ice with your family is a fun way to spend an afternoon in Vail.
+Gliding on the ice is a fun way to spend an afternoon in Vail.
 However, if you are a more serious skater you might want to spend some time at the Dobson Ice Arena.

 # 2 of the Best Things to Do with Kids in Vail: Ice Skating